 This is often the hardest part.
 But it gets easier over time and the work you put in when they are little will begin to pay off as they grow.
 Our oldest gets himself completely ready and is often a great help for the younger three, this didn’t happen overnight.
 If you are struggling with a toddler or preschooler, hang in there.
 It gets better.

 Gather your gear and dress in stages

 Layout everyone’s gear in a contained space (hallway, etc) with different zones and get everyone dressed in stages.
 This can be modified to meet what works for your family size and needs.
-At our house, we are usually dressing all three kids and on weekdays, it’s a one-parent show as we alternate work.
+At our house, we are usually dressing all four kids and on weekdays, it’s a one-parent show as we alternate work.
 If we are staying close to home or walking somewhere we have them dress in their base and mid-layers in the living room and then send them for outer layers by the door.
-This way you don’t have your most cooperative tiny human full bundled and sitting in a pool of sweat while toddlers are being wrangled into fresh diapers.
+This way you don’t have your most cooperative tiny human full bundled and sitting in a pool of sweat while toddlers and babies are being wrangled into fresh diapers.
 For adventures that require a drive we dress in the base and mid-layers and then pack outer layers, boots, and hats, mittens, etc. in tote bags tossed into the trunk.

 Bribery with hot drinks and treats

 The promise of a warm thermos of hot cocoa with marshmallows works like magic around here to get the little people moving toward the door.
 We will sometimes toss in a sugar cookie as well if desperation calls for it.
 While these layering tips will work on the outside, warm drinks are key for keeping kids warm in winter.